-("TCPL"), to today's environment where Ontario natural gas consumers are free to purchase gas of their choosing, including the LDC, but they are also free to purchase natural gas under a myriad of prices, terms, and at multiple locations.
-This is the legacy of the Halloween

-Purchase Market for natural gas has evolved into one of the more efficient commodity markets natural gas transportation and transportation services in Ontario.
+Today, Ontario natural gas consumers are not only free to purchase natural gas from suppliers of their choosing, including the LDC, but they are also free to purchase natural gas under a myriad of prices, terms, and at multiple locations.
+This is the legacy of the Halloween Agreement, and its success is due in large part to the existence of the secondary market for natural gas transportation and transportation services in Ontario.
 An active and competitive secondary market for natural gas supply and transportation services ensures that both the supply and transportation of natural gas will be the result of agreements reached between willing sellers and willing buyers.
 From the earliest days of deregulation where producers competed amongst themselves to sell natural gas to the largest industrial end users and LDCs at Empress, to today's environment where producers, pipelines, agents, brokers, marketers, industrials of all sizes, commercial operations, electricity producers, institutions, municipalities, and LDCs are all involved in the buying, selling, and/or transporting of natural gas, the foundation for this activity has been an increasingly active and efficient secondary market for natural gas transportation and associated transportation services.
 As the North American pipeline industry has evolved over the last 25 plus years, and as the value of subscribing for and holding firm transportation has alternated between positive and negative, the constant and continued participation of LDCs in the holding, and maximizing the value, of pipeline transportation has facilitated the secondary markets.
 By default, it has also supported the continued ability of Ontario natural gas consumers to benefit from having multiple, competitively priced options for natural gas supply.